Naihati: Kali Temple

-Goddess Kali is worshipped here as "Boro Ma", and her temple is the most noteworthy religious spot in the municipality.
+There are several famous Kali Pujas and Pandals in Naihati.
+The most famous one is the Boro Maa Kali Temple which is around 101 years old.
+There are many more important Kali Temples and Pujas which are much older.

 Sports

-The 25,000-capacity Naihati Stadium (known as Bankimanjali Stadium), which is used mostly for association football, is the largest sports venue by capacity in Naihati.
+The 25,000-capacity Naihati Bamkimanjali Stadium which is used mostly for association football, is the largest sports venue by capacity in Naihati.
 Opened in 2019, the stadium hosts games of Calcutta Football League, Naihati Gold Cup and I-League.